Frequently Asked Questions

 Can two people float together?

-Our space is designed for one person to experience the float at a time.
-However, if you are coming with another person you are more than welcome to relax by the fishtank or in our library.
-Many clients choose to receive a massage while the other is floating and then vice versa.
-This is our Mind/Body Exploration Package and it's perfect for couples!
+Our tank is designed for one person to experience the float at a time.
+If you are coming with another person you are more than welcome to relax by the fishtank.
+Many clients choose to receive an Esalen massage while the other is floating and then vice versa -this is our Mind/Body Exploration Package, and it's perfect for couples!

-Drawing from the wealth of knowledge of our Float Specialists and listening to the experiences of our clients it has become clear that 1.5 hour floats for your first few floats ensures the best possible experience.
-For those first floats it can take as long as 45 minutes to “drop” in and allow the tank to bring you to states of deep relaxation, leaving only 15 minutes to enjoy and reap the physical and psychological benefits.
-As you continue to float and learn from the sense deprived environment you will find that what previously took 45 minutes to reach a deeply relaxed state now only takes a few minutes.
-Consistently, the comment of those who float for an hour their first time is: “Wow, that was amazing!
+Drawing from the wealth of knowledge of our Float Specialists and listening to the experiences of our clients, it has become clear that 90 minute floats for your first few floats ensures the best possible experience.
+For those first floats it can take as long as 45 minutes to “drop in.”
+During subsequent floats, you will likely find that what previously took 45 minutes to reach a deeply relaxed state now only takes a few minutes.
+Consistently, the feedback of those who float for an hour their first time is: “Wow, that was amazing!
 I wish I went for an hour and a half.”
+90 minutes is also a complete rest cycle, allowing the body to drop in and come back to an awakened state naturally.

 Is there anyone who should not float?